kevinwlu/iot/lesson8/README.md

 # <a href="https://goo.gl/ibFiqR">Lesson 8</a>: Data Analysis

-# Install or update Python data analysis packages on a Raspberry Pi
+# Install NumPy, SciPy, Matplotlib, and pandas on a Raspberry Pi — replace python-* with python3-* if using Python 3

 sudo apt-get update